MA program for students with a BA in social work

 Instructions for writing the Master's thesis

-See the Master's Degree Committee bylaws in the Introduction and Detailed instructions in the school website.
+Please see Master's Degree Committee bylaws in the Introduction, and detailed instructions in the School website.

-Examination will be by oral defense of the student's thesis, and will be based on the thesis and on the bibliography that was used as a basis for the research.
+Examination will be by oral defense of the student's thesis, and will be based on student's submitted work, and on the bibliography submitted as the basis for the research and thesis

 Track 2 (without thesis)

-Proficiency in the English language is required for Master's Degree admission.
-Applicants need to pass a screening examination before the commencement of their studies, and will be asked to take an English course, if needed, in the first year of the program if necessary (for information on the screening exams, the level of courses required, and eligibility criteria for exemptions, see the Introduction).
+Proficiency in the English language is required for admission to the Master's Degree program.
+Applicants must pass a screening examination before the commencement of their studies, and will be asked to take an English course during the first year of the program if necessary (for information on the screening exams, the level of courses required, and eligibility criteria for exemptions, see the Introduction).

-In accordance with the general requirements for a Master's degree.
+In accordance with the general requirements for a master's degree (please see the Introduction).